lviant/luvi.net/README.md

 ## Project status

 I have quite a few ideas for things I'd like to do on this site.
 I'll get to updating it as I get the chance.
-A lot of commits are gonna me uploading memes ;P
+A lot of commits are gonna me uploading memes. ;P